USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 **Step 1-6: View Measure Name.**  After you scroll to the right in the window, if you hover your mouse over one of the columns other than `Name`, you will see that the name of the measure corresponding to the row you are on will appear briefly as a "tooltip".
 This is so that you can tell what the name of the measure is even if has scrolled off the window.

 The columns shown on the Control Measure Manager with brief descriptions are shown in [Table 3-1](#control_measure_manager_columns_table).
-The control measures table supporting sorting and filtering the data.
+The control measures table supports sorting and filtering the data.
 Tables of this same type are used many places throughout CoST and the EMF.

 <a id="control_measure_manager_columns_table"></a>